West Cornwall · TR20

 Why Ludgvan is its own job.

 Conservation Area covers the village core including the church; AONB lies just to the south.
 Active parish input on edge-of-village schemes and isolated dwelling proposals.
+That sets the scene before any design work begins.
 For extension specifically, parts of Ludgvan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ludgvan project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Ludgvan application gets approved at eight weeks or stalls in committee.
+The post-war bungalows that dominate Ludgvan (and continue out toward Long Rock) set the tone for any extension scheme here.

 Planning note